section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 ### Introduction
-The bottom sheet dialogs seem to be replacing the regular android dialogs and menus.
-The bottom sheet is a component that slides up from the bottom of the screen to showcase additional content into your application UI cycle.
+The Bottom Sheet dialogs seem to be replacing the regular Android dialogs and menus.
+The Bottom Sheet is a component that slides up from the bottom of the screen to showcase additional content in your application.
 A bottom sheet dialog is like a message box triggered by the user's actions.
-Many big corporations have implemented the bottom sheet dialog concept.
+Many companies have implemented the bottom sheet dialog concept.
 They include Google Maps, Instagram, and Google Drive.
-It is just countless list all applications that have this fantastic feature.

 Instance such as that uses the bottom sheet dialog include
 - Music apps use this feature to showcase song playlists and other features.
 - An application feature that requires a user to select a document/file and upload and share them.
 - Payment components have been constantly implemented using the bottom sheet dialog to load and display the end-users' relevant data.

-In terms of application, any android view such as TextView, ImageView, RecyclerViews, Buttons, and Text inputs can be implemented into a bottom sheet.
-This makes it dynamic to load more diverse information, i.e., load data from the database and display them using the bottom sheet or collect information and save them to a database.
+In terms of application, any `Android view` such as `TextView`, `ImageView`, `RecyclerViews`, `Buttons`, and `Text inputs` can be implemented into a bottom sheet.
+This makes it quite dynamic.
+For instance, it can help display data retrieved from a database.
 In short, a bottom sheet can be applied in many instances as long as it fits your application cycle.

-### Types of the bottom sheet dialogs
+### Types of the Bottom Sheet dialogs
 They are two main types of bottom sheet dialog, namely;

-#### Modal bottom sheet dialog
+#### Modal Bottom Sheet dialog
-It has characteristics of a standard screen dialog, such as an alert dialog.
+It has similar characteristics as a standard screen dialog, such as an Alert dialog.
 When triggered (by the user’s action), it slides up from the bottom of the current screen.
-A modal sheet contains a list of items.
-Items can correspond to some actions when clicked.
-It blocks interaction with the rest of the screen to indicate a shift of focus to the bottom sheet.
+A Modal Sheet can contain a list of items.
+The items can correspond to some actions when clicked.
+The Modal Bottom Sheet blocks interaction with the rest of the screen to indicate a shift of focus.

 A Modal dialog shadows content and UI elements behind it and switches screen interactions onto the dialog.
-A click outside or back press dismisses it, and it disappears.
+A click outside or back press dismisses it.

-Instead of wrapping it up with the `CoordinatorLayout` like the persistent dialog, we create it dynamically, just like the regular dialog.
+Instead of wrapping it up with the `CoordinatorLayout` like the persistent dialog, we create it dynamically, just like a regular dialog.

-An excellent example of a modal bottom sheet dialog is the Google Drive application or payment bottom sheet.
+An excellent example of a Modal Bottom Sheet dialog is the Google Drive application.

 ![Google drive modal bottom sheet](/engineering-education/bottom-sheet-dialogs-using-android-studio/google-drive-modal-bottom-sheet.png)

-Or this payment bottom sheet dialog examples.
+Or this payment bottom sheet dialog example.

 ![Payment bottom sheet dialog](/engineering-education/bottom-sheet-dialogs-using-android-studio/payment-bottom-sheet-dialog.jpg)

-They are a great alternative to inline menus and simple dialogs as it provides additional room for more content, iconography, and more screen actions.
-It is not part of the main application layout.
-It perfectly works when the menu content presents a link to other apps.
+Modal Bottom Sheets are a great alternative to inline menus and simple dialogs.
+They provide additional room for more content, iconography, and more screen actions.

-#### Persistent bottom sheet dialog
+#### Persistent Bottom Sheet dialog
-Persistent BottomSheet dialog provides supplementary content about the current screen.
+Persistent Bottom Sheet dialog provides supplementary content about the current screen.
 A persistent dialog works as a child of `CoordinatorLayout` to display pages’ additional content.

 A portion of the container is visible to provide users with more content and more options about the current screen when slid from bottom to top.
 Unlike the modal dialog, a persistent dialog widget is permanent for the current screen content.

-An excellent example of a persistent bottom sheet dialog is the Google maps application.
-It has outstandingly implemented this feature.
+An example of a Persistent Bottom Sheet dialog is the Google maps application.

 ![Google maps bottom sheet](/engineering-education/bottom-sheet-dialogs-using-android-studio/google-map-bottom-sheet.png)

 ### Implementation

-Start a new android studio project.
-To implement a bottom sheet dialog, you need a material design library.
+Create a new Android studio project.
+To implement a Bottom Sheet dialog, you need a material design library.

 Include the following library in your `app.gradle` file.